 As mentioned before, the conventional BA tool set (developed and perfected over the span of more than 20 years) and the classic BABOK Business Analysis model pretty much filled the bill previously.

 Indeed, the BABOK model looks comprehensive enough and complete as far as the purposes of the traditional BA approach (cost reduction, customer retention, reduction of the employer turnover etc.) are concerned.

-However, the arrival of Data Science has created staggering new growth opportunities the goals of a growing number of businesses are now aligned or set in accordance with.
+However, the arrival of Data Science has created staggering new growth opportunities.
+The goals of a growing number of businesses are now aligned or set in accordance with these newly emerged opportunities.
 In this sense, the traditional BA model falls short of allowing you to use the key ability, provided by Big Data and Data Science: the ability to turn the conventional ”Descriptive” Business Analysis, capable of ensuring and supporting businesses’ growth no longer, into Predictive, or, even, “Prescriptive” Business Analysis that can become a road map for future growth.

 What Is BI Analysis Composed of and How Is It Performed?

 To put it briefly, BI analysis (BIA) can be described as the conventional Business Analysis, performed using the means and tools of Data Science and aimed at uncovering new or optimizing the existing ways of spurring business growth.
-BI analysis uses the following types of data that are processed with the help of various Machine Learning algorithms and techniques:
+BI analysis uses the following types of data, processed using various Machine Learning algorithms and techniques:

 Data insights, derived from company data.

 External data, such as, for instance, market trends or weather forecasts.